Shadowmeister/OpenGLProjects/GPUFractal/README.md

-This code is based off of the tutorial on LearnOpenGL.com I have made my own modifications for pactice.
+This code is based off of the code that I based off of the tutorial on LearnOpenGL.com I have changed to OpenGL 4.5 so I can port some CUDA code from University over to OpenGL compute shaders.
-So far this is mostly just spliting the main.cpp into multiple classes

 ---------------